Why Companies Sponsor Events (and How to Do It Right)

 Potential customers know which local businesses sponsor their favorite events, but they also notice who don’t.
 In some cases, customers will support brands that sponsor events over those that don’t, even if it means driving a little further or paying a little more.

 Small businesses typically set aside a dedicated slice of their marketing budget to sponsor events each year.
 Having a set event sponsorship budget makes it easier to calculate return on investment.
-It keeps your marketing team or vendor (hey, what’s up) focusing on maximizing your impact on a few important efforts.
+It keeps your marketing team or sponsorship and events coordinator (hey, what’s up) focusing on maximizing your impact on a few important efforts.
 It may also make it easier to say no to the many, many, many event sponsorship requests local businesses get all year long.

 1. Support Event Promotions